Washington, DC, Schools with Drawing Classes

 Comparison of Schools

-As noted on the table below, student enrollments, undergraduate tuition, retention of first-year students and graduation rates vary widely among the three featured schools.
-The George Washington University may be rather selective, however, the University of the District of Columbia has open admissions.
+As noted on the table below, student enrollments, undergraduate tuition, retention of first-year students and graduation rates vary widely among the two featured schools.
+The George Washington University may be rather selective; however, the University of the District of Columbia has open admissions.